algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 ## Launching alignak-backend

-Now you have install alignak-backend, we must create a folder for starting our app.
-But not in foler _repos_ but in new one call **app**:
+Now you have installed alignak-backend, we must create a folder for starting our app.
+But not in the _repos_ folder but in a new one called **app**:

 ```bash
 cd ~; mkdir -p app/backend; cd app/backend